roytang/blog/content/posts/2009/06/a-quick-evaluation-of-the-upcoming-rules-changes.md

   * Number of times damage on the stack came up relevant: None
   * Number of times there was a double-blocking situation: One, but we forgot to order blockers and I just immediately used a trick to get rid of one blocker.

-Among our group, 50% are actively playing competitively, so we can&#8217;t say that we were making bad strategic decisions, but really rule change #5 practically never came up.
+Among our group, 50% are actively playing competitively, so we can&'t say that we were making bad strategic decisions, but really rule change #5 practically never came up.

 (We also opened zero planeswalkers, only 1 [Maelstrom Pulse][1] and 1 [Noble Hierarch][2] et cetera.
 Not so good returns from the boxen in terms of cash cards&#8230;)